Gauss-Prym maps on Enriques surfaces: Line bundles on Enriques surfaces

 Thus, one immediately gets the following \begin{cor} Let $S$ be an unnodal Enriques surfaces.
 The line bundle $H$ is $k$-very ample if and only if $\phi(H) \geq k+2$. \end{cor}

 The notion of $k$-very ampleness is useful to construct (very) ample line bundles on Hilbert scheme of points.
-Indeed, let $H$ be a line bundle on $S$ and let $Z$ be a $0$-dimensional subscheme of $S$ of length $k+1$.
+Indeed, let $H$ be a line bundle on a smooth projective surface $S$ and let $Z$ be a $0$-dimensional subscheme of $S$ of length $k+1$.
 Let

 be the exact sequence defining $Z$ as a subscheme, tensored by $H$.
 If $H$ is $k$-very ample, $H^0(S,H \otimes \mathcal{I}_Z)$ is a codimension $k+1$ linear subspace of $H^0(S, H)$.
 Thus, we have a map: